EtchUK/Etch.OrchardCore.Workflows/README.md

 ### Export Workflows

-When enabled this feature will make a new "Export Workflows" option available in the admin menu for users with the `Export workflow data` permission (also provided by this feature).
+Adds "Export Workflows" option in the admin menu for users with the `Export workflow data` permission.

 The "Export Workflows" page displays a list of workflows similar to what is seen when accessing the main "Workflows" route, selecting "Export" on one of these will take the user to a "Preview" page showing them how many instances the chosen workflow has and a preview of the Outputs the latest one has.